IceHe/lib/mac/initialize-mac.md

 ## Mac App Store

-Some softwares are unavailable on Homebrew-Cask but available on Mac App Store.
+Some softwares are unavailable on Homebrew-Cask but available on Mac App Store

 ### Required